-Students are not allowed to get off or on at a stop other than the one nearest their home, or to ride a bus they don't normally ride, except:
+Students are not allowed to get off or on at a stop other than the one nearest their home, or to ride a bus they don't normally ride.
+If you have an emergency situation that requires a change in your child's stop, please notify the school office prior to school day dismissal.
+If you have any questions about bus transportation, please call the transportation office at 530-633-3134.